 Identifying our priorities, we get:

-- Improve our customer onboarding: send relevant messaging to customers at the right cadence to ensure that they complete key milestones within their free trial.
+- Improve our customer onboarding: send relevant messaging to customers at the right cadence to ensure that they complete key milestones within their freemium experience.

-- Help more users upload videos in their free trial - The number of uploaded videos per user is the main metric for defining an improved onboarding experience.
+- Help more users upload videos - The number of uploaded videos per user is the main metric for defining an improved onboarding experience, it's a key "aha moment".
 After all, without any videos hosted on the platform, it is impossible to get value from the product.

 Step 2: Define your customers